-- played with in the children's Christmas film The 12 Dogs of Christmas, where Mikey's beloved pet dog, Yeta, is presumed dead- she was first taken by the dog catcher and then was 'already gone' when his friend tried to get her out.
-The fact that the friend, Emma, was able to rescue her own puppy causes Mike to think that she just didn't try.
-So Emma sneaks out to try to find out what happens to the dogs that vanish from the dog catchers, is able to Find and save Yeta and brings her home.
+- Played with in the children's Christmas film The 12 Dogs of Christmas, where Mikey's beloved pet dog, Yeta, is presumed dead — she was first taken by the dog catcher and then was 'already gone' when his friend tried to get her out.
+The fact that the friend, Emma, was able to rescue her own puppy leads Mike to think that she just didn't try.
+So Emma sneaks out to try to find out what happens to the dogs that vanish from the dog catchers, is able to find and save Yeta, and brings her home.

 - Invoked in The Wee Free Men.
 When escaping death from a collapsing dream world, Tiffany can only grab Upper-Class Twit Roland, but can't reach her brother.
 So she doesn't even try.
 She and Roland appear to escape but Wentworth and the Pictsies are left behind.
 The Queen of the Elves then takes pleasure in describing their deaths and what an awful person Tiffany must be to willingly save the idiot who didn't personally matter to her rather than her own brother.
 Tiffany tries to comfort herself by telling herself that it would be better to save Roland, and live than try to save Wentworth and die.
 A small part of her, goaded by the Queen, tells her that this might be logical, but it still doesn't feel... right.